dotcomfy/dotcomfy-bashrc/README.md

-The Dotcomfy bashrc - AKA The .bashrc from Hell (tm)
+The Dotcomfy bashrc - AKA The .bashrc from Hell &tm;

+# Disclaimer

+## Please read the disclaimer at the top of bashrc

 # Getting started

 ## Back up your old .bashrc, if you want to hang on to it
     mv ~/.bashrc ~/.OLD.bashrc